zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Larry says, “Is that what you’re doing?”
 He’s surpr ised that Anat thinks that she’s coping (meaning she’s doing okay but not very well) .
 Larry doesn’t even think she’s doing okay.
 He says, “It looks to me,” meanin g it seems to me, “like you’re making a mess of things.”
 “To make a mess (mess) of  things” means to create a lot of problems by doing things wrong, by doing thi ngs incorrectly.

 Anat says back to Larry, “Cut me some slack” (slack ).
-The expression “to cut someone some slack” is used informally to mean to m ake something easier for another person by not being as hard on them or by n ot trying to give someone a hard time.
+The expression “to cut someone some slack” is used informally to mean to make something easier for another person by not being as hard on them or by n ot trying to give someone a hard time.
 If you give someone a job, a task, and t he person isn’t doing very well at it, you might decide to give the person more tim e.
 This would be one way of “cutting the person some slack.”

 We also use this expression when someone is giving you a hard time, when someone is criticizing you.
 You might say to the pe rson criticizing you, “Cut me some slack,” meaning stop being so hard on me, stop  criticizing me.
 That’s the sense that Anat uses this expression here in the di alogue.
 She’s asking Larry to stop criticizing her.
 She says, “I’ve only been wor king on this for a day and it’ll take me a little time to get up to speed.”

 The expression “to get up to speed” means to learn something quickly, to get the knowledge and skill that other people have in order  to do a certain task.
 If everyone else knows how to do something and you don ’t, you will need “to get up to speed.”
 You will need to know as much as everyon e else does, to learn what everyone else already knows.
-Larry says to Anat, “Y ou know what I think?” meaning “Do you know what I think?”
+Larry says to Anat, “You know what I think?” meaning “Do you know what I think?”
 Anat says, “No and I don’t care,” meaning “I don’t care what you think, Larry.”

 Larry, nevertheless, gives his opinion.
 He says, “I  think you’re in over your head.”
 The expression “to be in over your head” means to b e trying to do something that’s too difficult for you – to, we would say, “b e overwhelmed” (overwhelmed).
 “To be overwhelmed” or “to be in over your head” me ans that you are trying to do something that is too hard for you.